joannawheeler/StaxReactCodeSamples/src/Tab/Tab.docs.md

 * It adds a search bar above its child elements.

 #### Styling
-* It takes up about 1/4 of the entire tab (including margin/padding), on the lefthand side.
+* It takes up about 1/4 of the entire tab width (including margin/padding), on the lefthand side.
-* It should have a fixed height and fill out 100% of the tab (including margin/padding).
+* It should have a fixed height and fill out 100% of the tab height (including margin/padding).
 * Its children should appear in one column, out the same width.
 * Its overflow should be scrollable, and not extend the height of the `Tab`.
 * `TabMenuOptions`s, `TabMenuDropDown`s, and `TabMenuDropLabels`s should be flush.